 Book in Progress

-Disciplining the Tongue proceeds from a perceived crisis of false display in late medieval England.
+The Fullness of the Heart: Speaking and Feeling in Late Medieval England proceeds from a perceived crisis of false display in late medieval England.
 The relation between the inner self and the outer world was understood to be prone to deception and hypocrisy.
 Speech became the main focus of this concern.
 To commend strict honesty, religious writers coined a vocabulary that linked speech and emotion.
 This lexicon included words like “scorn” and “shame” as well as those less recognizable today: “sclaundren,” for example, meant “to induce shame,” while “boistous” speech was honest, rude, and affectively harsh.
 This set of terms initially provided a devout reading public with a sense of belonging and a language for itself.
 “Boistous” texts fostered scorn, anger, and shame––emotions invariably identified with speech acts, each capable of binding a community of strangers together.

 This lexicon proved portable, however, and found its way into foundational works of English poetry.
 Langland’s Piers Plowman dramatizes the process of personal learning and poetic revision through cycles of misspeaking and shame; Chaucer borrows the pleasures of pious speech to describe the Canterbury pilgrims’ “myrie” tale-telling.
 This movement across discourses points to the common ground on which literature and prescriptive religious writing meet, where antinomies of ethics and aesthetics resolve in a shared understanding of a speaking and feeling self.